 Configure DeploymentPro with a Mismatched SMTP & UPN

 If users have Active Directory, the UPN is what users log on to their computers with.
 The SMTP address is their actual email address where they receive mail.
 Normally these are the same, but not always.

 Get-Mailbox ipace | fl UserPrincipalName,PrimarySmtpAddress UserPrincipalName : ipace@BitTitanLab.info PrimarySmtpAddress : ipace@BitTitanLab.com

 When Irma Pace logs on to a computer with ipace@BitTitanLab.info and runs Outlook for the first time, it detects that her SMTP address is ipace@BitTitanLab.com and configures Outlook for that email address.

 ipace@BitTitanLab.com is what all our Discovery processes will return to MSPComplete.
-If the UPN is BitTitanLab.com in Office 365, no changes are necessary.
+If the UPN is BitTitanLab.com in Microsoft 365, no changes are necessary.